wakesurfer/oracle-zip-labs-for-jfokus-2019/README.md

 After logging in make sure the region on the top right say *eu-frankfurt-1*.
 If it does not please change it to do so.

-Now you are ready to start with the labs
+Now you are ready to start with the labs!
+_Please note that you do not have administrator rights in these lab environments.
+This mean that user and access management tasks can not be performed like they would for example in your own trial environment_